pokui/nsrc-gns3/README.md

 important that you import the topology *before* generating snapshots.
 Otherwise, your topology will be reset to the previous version whenever you restore from one of the snapshots.

+NOTE: there is no need to commit the top-level XXX.gns3project file.

 # Regenerating snapshots